JohnnyMaelstrm/EthicalHackingPortfolio/README.md

 # 🚀Welcome to my Ethical Hacking Portfolio! 🚀

-This repository showcases my work in cybersecurity, including penetration testing exercises, vulnerability assessments, and custom tools/scripts I've used to develop my ethical hacking skills.
-Each project reflects my hands-on experience in identifying, exploiting, and mitigating security risks.
+Welcome to my cybersecurity portfolio!
+This repository showcases hands-on projects where I’ve tested and developed my skills in ethical hacking.
+It includes penetration testing exercises and vulnerability assessments.

 🔐 Key Areas: